labougit/AI_GAN_Comics_BD/source/script/README.md

 ## train_val.
 Split data between train val value with a ratio of 20% for val and 80 % for train.

+## upscaling
+Simple script which uses super_image librarie and pre-training weights to upscale your image.
+It uses an AI model.